Max Raphael Hahn

-Max Raphael Hahn (born April 22, 1880 in Göttingen; died March 1942 in Riga) was a Jewish entrepreneur, chairman of the Jewish community of Göttingen, and art collector.
+Max Raphael Hahn (born April 22, 1880, in Göttingen; died March 1942 in Riga) was a Jewish entrepreneur, chairman of the Jewish community of Göttingen, and art collector.

 Early life

-Max Raphael Hahn was the youngest son of Jewish merchant Raphael Hahn (b.
-May 27, 1831 in Rhina, d.
-December 22, 1915 in Göttingen), a native of Rhina in Hesse, and his wife Hannchen Blaut (b.
-November 25, 1837 in Geisa, d.
-November 24, 1908 in Göttingen), a native of Geisa in Thuringia.
+Max Raphael Hahn was the youngest son of Jewish merchant Raphael Hahn (May 27, 1831, in Rhina – December 22, 1915, in Göttingen), a native of Rhina in Hesse, and his wife Hannchen Blaut (November 25, 1837, in Geisa – November 24, 1908, in Göttingen), a native of Geisa in Thuringia.
 Raphael Hahn had come to Göttingen in 1858 and had founded a branch of the family business here, which specialized in trading in hides and casings.

 In 1864, Raphael Hahn purchased the large house at Weender Strasse 63 (now 70) in Göttingen, which was to become the family's ancestral home, which today bears a commemorative inscription.

 Business and family life

-In 1896 Max Hahn joined his father's business, where his eldest brother Nathan (born November 27, 1868 in Göttingen, murdered in September 1942 in Treblinka) worked since 1887.
+In 1896 Max Hahn joined his father's business, where his eldest brother Nathan (born November 27, 1868, in Göttingen, murdered in September 1942 in Treblinka) worked since 1887.
 The two brothers jointly managed the business, in which their father - although officially no longer managing director since 1899 - still took a lively interest until his death in 1915, until the expulsion of the family by the Nazis in 1940.
 Nathan and Max Raphael Hahn made the company Raphael Hahn, Göttingen, which later included a shoe factory as well as extensive real estate holdings, highly successful.

 During the First World War, Nathan Hahn had the company warehouses serve as a collection point for hides and cases needed for troop equipment, and Max Raphael Hahn worked as a leather expert for the Prussian War Raw Materials Department, first in Leipzig, then in Vienna and in Budapest.

-In June 1917 Hahn married Gertud Hana Lasch (born July 14, 1893 in Halberstadt, murdered 1941 in Riga) and in February 1919 Max Raphael Hahn returned to Göttingen and purchased a villa at Merkelstraße 3 in early September 1919, where their son Rudolf was born to the couple on December 3, 1919, and their daughter Hanni on March 22, 1922.
+In June 1917 Hahn married Gertud Hana Lasch (born July 14, 1893, in Halberstadt, murdered 1941 in Riga) and in February 1919 Max Raphael Hahn returned to Göttingen and purchased a villa at Merkelstraße 3 in early September 1919, where their son Rudolf was born to the couple on December 3, 1919, and their daughter Hanni on March 22, 1922.
 The couple had a total of 12 children, but only seven of them survived to adulthood.